wp-plugins/quick-featured-images/README.txt

 * Filter by **status**: Search by several statuses (published, draft, private etc.).
 By default all statuses will be affected
 * Filter by **search**: Search by search term
 * Filter by **author**: Search by author
+* Filter by **featured image size**: Search for too small featured images
 * Filter by **category**: Search posts by category
 * Filter by **tag**: Search posts by tag
 * Filter by **parent page**: Search child pages by parent page

 New filters will come.

-If you have any new idea for Quick Featured Images write me an email.
+If you have any new idea for Quick Featured Images post your questions and ideas in the [support forum at wordpress.org](http://wordpress.org/support/plugin/quick-featured-images).

 = Support =